Today I want to share a binge eating self help exercise with you.

 After I completed this technique, the whole situation seemed quite amusing and I named the teacher, Yoga Nazi .
 Now I smile whenever I think about her.

-and in her place, was the five-year-old me, struggling for approval from
+and in her place, was the five-year-old me, desperate for approval from people who I thought "hated" me.

 I am sure you’ve

 experienced similar kinds of feelings.
-You know that they are not
+You probably know that those feelings are not

 rational, but you feel them anyway.
 Sometimes it is those